WrestleMania XIX: Aftermath

 On the SmackDown! after WrestleMania, SmackDown!
-General Manager Stephanie McMahon announced Kurt Angle suffered a pulled hamstring and a neck injury, while Lesnar suffered multiple concussions.
+General Manager Stephanie McMahon announced that Kurt Angle suffered a pulled hamstring and a neck injury, while Lesnar suffered multiple concussions.
 She later announced that a tournament would take place to determine the number one contender to Lesnar's WWE Championship at Backlash.
 On the April 17 episode of SmackDown!, John Cena would become the number one contender after he defeated Chris Benoit in the tournament's final match.
 At Backlash, Lesnar defeated Cena to retain the WWE Championship.
 Lesnar would then feud with Big Show, as he defeated him at Judgment Day to retain the WWE Championship in a stretcher match.
-Lesnar would, however, lose the WWE Championship to Angle at Vengeance in a triple threat match that also involved Big Show.
-Lesnar then regained the WWE Championship from Angle on the September 18 episode of SmackDown!, in an Iron Man match winning 5-4.
+Lesnar would, however, lose the WWE Championship to a returning Angle at Vengeance in a triple threat match that also involved Big Show.
+Lesnar then regained the WWE Championship from Angle on the September 18 episode of SmackDown!, in an Iron Man match winning the match 5 falls to 4.

-On the April 3 episode of SmackDown!, enraged by his loss at WrestleMania, Mr. McMahon indefinitely suspended Hulk Hogan with pay, and forced him to sit out the remainder of his WWE contract as a part of their storyline.
-On the May 1 episode of SmackDown!, "Mr. America" (Hogan under a mask), made his debut on Piper's Pit, where McMahon promised to prove Mr. America was actually Hogan.
+On the April 3 episode of SmackDown!, enraged by his loss at WrestleMania, Mr. McMahon indefinitely suspended Hulk Hogan with pay and forced him to sit out the remainder of his WWE contract as a part of their storyline.
+On the May 1 episode of SmackDown!, "Mr. America" (Hogan under a mask) made his debut on Piper's Pit, where McMahon promised to prove Mr. America was actually Hogan.
 Also involved in the feud was Zach Gowen, a one legged wrestler who was brought into the feud by Mr. America.
-After multiple failed attempts to prove Mr. America was Hogan, however, McMahon finally succeeded on the July 3 episode of SmackDown!, after he aired footage of Mr. America unmasking and revealing himself to be Hogan.
+After multiple failed attempts to prove Mr. America was Hogan, however, McMahon finally succeeded on the July 3 episode of SmackDown!, after he aired footage of Mr. America unmasking after the televised broadcast and revealing himself to be Hogan.
 He then announced that Hogan was fired from WWE.